status-im/help.status.im/docs/en/your-profile-and-preferences/view-your-profile-as-someone-else.md

 # View your profile as someone else

 Your Status profile can reveal a lot about you.
 It's important to check if you're sharing the right details with the right people.
-For example, you may want to share more information with your Status contacts than with others.
+For example, you may want to share more information with your Status contacts than with non-contacts.

 ## View your profile as someone else